Edsel Ford II: Personal life

+Ford is married to Cynthia Layne Neskow and they have four sons: Henry III (b.
+1980), Calvin Robert (b.
+1983), Stewart Spencer (b.
+1986), and Albert Bishop (b.
+1992).
+Henry III works for the Ford Motor Company in Dearborn, Michigan, and serves on the board of trustees of the Ford Foundation, and Calvin works for Pentastar Aviation in Waterford, Michigan.

 Edsel Ford II is the chairman of the board of the Henry Ford Estate - Fair Lane in Dearborn, Michigan.
 He serves on the board of The Henry Ford.
 He is currently the director emeritus of the board of directors at Henry Ford College in Dearborn, Michigan, and also served on the board of trustees for the Skillman Foundation.
 He was previously chairman of the National Advisory Board of the Salvation Army and the Federal Reserve Bank of Chicago Detroit Branch.
 Appointed by then-mayor Dennis Archer, Ford was the chairman of Detroit 300, a major civic and philanthropic effort that organized the celebration of the city of Detroit's 300th birthday in 2001.
 Ford was then appointed as the founding chairman of the Detroit 300 Conservancy and was instrumental in the development and construction of Campus Martius Park (which the conservancy continues to maintain).